ProtolabSBRE/openpose/doc/installation.md

 ```

 Do note that increasing the number of threads results in more memory use.
 You can check the [OpenPose benchmark](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/faq.md#speed-up-and-benchmark) for more information about speed and memory requirements in several CPUs and GPUs.

-#### Mac OSX Version
-Note: Current OSX has only been tested with the CPU Version, and hence must be compiled with the `CPU_ONLY` flag, which is set by default for Mac devices.
-If you want to test our Mac GPU version, email gines@cmu.edu and ryaadhav@andrew.cmu.edu with your Mac model and hardware configuration (OS version, GPU and CPU model, and total RAM memory).

-If the default installation fails (i.e., the one explained above), instal Caffe separately and set `BUILD_CAFFE` to false in the CMake config.
-Steps:
-- Re-create the build folder: `rm -rf build; mkdir build; cd build`.
-- `brew uninstall caffe` to remove the version of Caffe previously installed via cmake.
-- `brew install caffe` to install Caffe separately.
-- Run `cmake-gui` and make the following adjustments to the cmake config:
-    1. `BUILD_CAFFE` set to false.
-    2. `Caffe_INCLUDE_DIRS` set to `/usr/local/include/caffe`.
-    3. `Caffe_LIBS` set to `/usr/local/lib/libcaffe.dylib`.
-    4. Run `Configure` and `Generate` from CMake GUI.

-#### OpenCL Version
-If you have an AMD graphics card, you can compile OpenPose with the OpenCL option.
-To manually select the OpenCL Version, open CMake GUI mentioned above, and set the `GPU_MODE` flag to `OPENCL`.

-The OpenCL version has been tested on Ubuntu and Windows.
-This has been tested only on AMD Vega series and NVIDIA 10 series graphics cards.
-Please email us if you have issues with other operating systems or graphics cards.

-Lastly, OpenCL version does not support unfixed `--net_resolution`.
-So a folder of images of different resolutions with OpenPose, requires the `--net_resolution 656x368` flag for example.
-This should be fixed by the Caffe author in a future patch.